 VOLUNTEER HIGHLIGHTED PROGRAMS:

 If you love art, researching art and historical topics, and interacting with the public, or if you would like to develop these skills to lead engaging, interactive gallery tours, you should explore becoming a docent.
 The initial training involves 12 classes that meet weekly for 2 ½ hours.
 Museum Docents make a 12-month commitment to lead gallery tours to enhance our visitors’ museum experience.
-If you are interested in learning more about the Docent program, please contact Docent Educator Marilyn Burns at 360.778.8938 or by email.
+If you are interested in learning more about the Docent program, please contact Docent Coordinator and Educator Shelley Halle at 360.778.8938 or by email.

 WHATCOM MUSEUM ADVOCATES